 - Alpine Skis – Your classic skis and boots for bombing down the slopes.
 Locked in heels, big boots, wide skis and a generous side cut.
 Get on the lift chair, ski down, hit the lodge for Irish Coffee in between runs! 🙂

-From L>R my tele skis and waxable touring skis. a past partner’ AT skis and her waxless touring skis.
+From L>R my tele skis and waxable touring skis. someone’ AT skis and her waxless touring skis.